UnemployedUncle/McKinseyGraphTemplates/README.md

 ---
-## Dev
-git branch
+## How does it work

+Level 1.
+Feasibility Check (MVP?)
+1. Download image
+2. Feed it to AI(GPT4o, Gemini)
+  - Prompt Engeering
+3. Customize the code

+Level 2.
+Automation (Git branch)
+1. Give the link
+2. AI creates the code
+  - LangChain, LLaMA Index
+3. AI evaluates the code
+4. AI customize the code base on the template
+  - input, output, text, color, title, ...
+5.

+Level 3.
+Packing (MVP?)
+Streamlit, Gradio

 Figma
-Prompt Engeering
-GPT4o, Gemini
-LangChain, LLaMA Index
-Streamlit, Gradio

-### Internal Leaderboard

 ---
 ### Contributions
 Welcome contributions from the community.
 If you have improvements or new templates to share, please submit a pull request.
+For any questions or support, please open an issue in the repository.

 ### License
 This project is licensed under the MIT License.
-For any questions or support, please open an issue in the repository.